CSE-333-Computer-Graphics-2020/VolumeRayCasting/README.md

 * [imgui](https://github.com/ocornut/imgui) - Dear ImGui is a bloat-free graphical user interface library for C++.
 * [glm](https://github.com/g-truc/glm) - (GLM) is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications
+* [glfw](https://github.com/glfw/glfw) - (GLFW) is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan application development.
+It provides a simple, platform-independent API for creating windows, contexts and surfaces, reading input, handling events, etc.
 > Note this project is derived from assignment 3 code provided by the Instructor

 #### Building for source